 - Who they work for or if they're independent owner/operators;

 - What they were hauling, where it came from, and where it was going; and

 - How long they were on the road before the crash.

-Of course, much of that requires a victim to be in reasonably good shape.
-Many people aren't that fortunate and are instead quickly rushed from a crash scene for urgent medical care.
+Of course, much of that requires a victim to be in reasonably good shape right after their accident.
+Many people aren't that fortunate and are instead quickly rushed from the scene for urgent medical care.
 Whether or not they feel seriously injured, though, they should still consult a physician as soon as possible.

 Seek Medical Attention